 The explosive chemicals react and break apart, producing extreme heat, a high pressure blast, large amounts of gas, and a sharp bang.
-Dirt and metal fragments are blown into the air, and trace amounts of organic chemicals and metal compounds are released at very low concentrations (EPA 1998 and SEESAC 2004).
-The explosive chemicals are changed into non-toxic gases - mostly nitrogen, carbon dioxide, hydrogen, and water vapor.
-These gases are naturally present in the earth's atmosphere.
+Dirt and metal fragments are blown into the air, and trace amounts of organic chemicals and metal compounds are released at very low concentrations (EPA, 1998 and SEESAC, 2004).
+The explosive chemicals are changed into non-toxic gases - mostly nitrogen, carbon dioxide, hydrogen, and water vapor, plus small amounts of carbon monoxide, nitrogen oxides, and other gases.
+These gases are common components of the earth's atmosphere.
+For example, the atmosphere is 78% nitrogen and 0.04% carbon dioxide.